 1£1,000 towards your deposit when purchased on Solutions PCP.

 2 Acceptance fee is not required.

 With Solutions Personal Contract Plan.
 18s+.
 Subject to availability and status.
 T&Cs apply.
-Excludes GTI and GTI+.
-Offer available when ordered by 31/10/19 from participating Retailers.
+Offer available when ordered by 17/12/19 from participating Retailers.
 Indemnities may be required.
-Offers are not available in conjunction with any other offer and may be varied or withdrawn at any time.
-Accurate at time of publication 01/07/19.
+Offers are not available in conjunction with any other offer and may be varied or withdrawn at any time. *Service plan must be purchased at point of sale and covers the first two consecutive services limited to 1x oil service and 1x oil and inspection service.
+Accurate at time of publication 01/11/19.
 Freepost Volkswagen Financial Services.